-For the past few years, the Retail industry has been in a state of near-constant disruption.
+The webinar ‘Tackle retail disruption with faster speed to insight’ discusses how for the past few years, the Retail industry has been in a state of near-constant disruption.
 This makes the need for high-speed insight more valuable than ever.
-Market Logic convened a trio of panelists: retail experts Alison Chaltas, Global President P2P at Ipsos and Steffen Sorrell, Principal Analyst at Juniper Research; and Martin Rückert, Market Logic’s Chief A.I.
+Market Logic convened a trio of panellists: retail experts Alison Chaltas, Global President P2P at Ipsos and Steffen Sorrell, Principal Analyst at Juniper Research; and Martin Rückert, Market Logic’s Chief A.I.
 Officer.
 The Webinar was moderated by Elizabeth P. Morgan, Co-Founder & SVP of Marketing at Market Logic.

 Alison kicked off the webinar by explaining Alibaba’s concept of “New Retail,” which refers to an ever-changing shopper experience that combines physical and digital interactions.
 She quizzed the audience on the identities of three visionaries that every retail insights professional should know: Jack Ma of Alibaba, Jeff Bezos of Amazon, and Sam Walton of Walmart.